jupyterlab/frontends-team-compass/rfc/development-cycle.md

 If there are no new changelog entries, we should not be able to make a release.

-The changelog entries should be kept in chronological order, instead of semver ordering.
+The changelog entries should be kept in chronological order, instead of SemVer ordering.

 ## Example